smartDIYs/smartdiys_creator_manual_en/manual/names.md

 - (7) Delete: Delete the selected item.
 - (8) Undo: Restore the project editing state to the previous state.
 - (9) Redo: Advance the project editing state to the next state.
 - (10) Capture: The range of the processing area is captured with the camera of the machine and displayed on the canvas.
-Be careful not to cover the camera markers with any materials.
+Be careful not to cover the camera markers with any materials.<br/>
 ※ A small amount of discrepancy may occur in the display position due to lens distortion.

 ## Property palette